agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 Case study interviews are just conversations.
 This can make them tougher than they need to be because they lack the obvious structure of a coding interview or [data manipulation interview][last_post].
-I find it's helpful to impose some structure on the conversation by approaching the problem in this order:
+I find it's helpful to impose some structure on the conversation by approaching it in this order:

 1. **Problem**: Dive in with the interviewer and explore what the problem is.
    Look for edge cases or simple and high-impact parts of the problem that you might be able to close out quickly.
-2. **Metrics**: Once you have decided what exactly you're solving for, figure out how you will measure success.
+2. **Metrics**: Once you have determined the scope and parameters of the problem you're trying to solve, figure out how you will measure success.
 Focus on what is important to the business and not just what is easy to measure.
 3. **Data**: Figure out what data is available to solve the problem.
 The